Accessibility tips for website construction

 In addition to the technological assessment of whether the content format is accessible, there is the question of appropriateness and quality of the content itself.
 Content can be inaccessible due to excessive length, verbosity, complexity or through being poorly written.

 In general, content for websites should be treated quite differently from other kinds of publications.
 It should be shorter and ‘scannable’ by the reader, for instance making use of the benefits of a hypermedia environment; links, emphasis of key words, headings to give structure etc. A popular writing style suitable for the web is known as the ‘inverted pyramid’ format, as used in newspaper journalism.
-For more information on this and other tips for writing for the web, see this article by Jakob Nielsen:

 An important, yet often overlooked, aspect of website content is the ‘microcontent’; the small pieces of text found on a website, such as page titles, link names, alt text etc. These all need to be accurate and informative, yet concise.
 The best example would be the text used for links, which should be informative, enticing and as short as possible, yet also meaningful when read out of context.